timvieira/blog/content/Exponential-jumps.md

 \quad\text{where}\quad W = \frac{1}{\sum_j w_j}
 $$

 The following is a very simple and relatively famous algorithm due to [Efraimidis and Spirakis (2006)](https://www.sciencedirect.com/science/article/pii/S002001900500298X).
 It has several useful properties (e.g., it is a one-pass "streaming" algorithm, separates data from noise, can be easily extended for streaming sampling without replacement).
-It is also very closely related to the Gumbel-max trick (discussed in [Vieira, 2014](http://timvieira.github.io/blog/post/2014/08/01/gumbel-max-trick-and-weighted-reservoir-sampling/)).
+It is also very closely related to the Gumbel-max trick ([Vieira,  2014](http://timvieira.github.io/blog/post/2014/08/01/gumbel-max-trick-and-weighted-reservoir-sampling/)).

 ```python